aguslr/multibootusb/README.md

 * **[Ubuntu][ubuntu]**: an open source software platform that runs from the cloud, to the smartphone, to all your things.

+* **[boot.rackspace.com][]**: a collection of iPXE scripts that allow you to rapidly network boot Operating Systems, Utilities and other tools very easily.

 * **[netboot.xyz][]**: a way to select various operating system installers or utilities from one place within the BIOS without the need of having to go retrieve the media to run the tool.